Nuvei/nuvei-mobile-sdk-ios/README.md

 	// do something
 }
 ```
-Authenticate3d will authenticate a payment.
-For uiOwner you have to pass the presenting view controller.
-For input you must create instance of `NVInput` with the payment data.
+`Authenticate3d` will authenticate a payment.

-CreatePayment will make a payment.
-For uiOwner you have to pass the presenting view controller.
-For input you must create instance of `NVInput` with the payment data.
+`CreatePayment` will make a payment.
+In each case, for `uiOwner` you have to pass the presenting view controller, and for 'input' you must create instance of `NVInput` with the payment data.

 ---